rangle/redux-beacon/docs/quick-start/ngrx-users.md

 ```

 Now, whenever the app dispatches the `[Router] Update Location` action,
-Redux-Beacon will create a pageview event and push it to the Google
+Redux Beacon will create a pageview event and push it to the Google
 Analytics target.

 ----